vsivsi/meteor-job-collection/README.md

 ### Performance

 The performance of jobCollection will almost entirely be dependant on the speed of the MongoDB server it is hosted on.
-If you anticipate having large jobCollections (ie. with over 1000 jobs at a time) you will want to ensure that MongoDB to indexes the folowing document fields in the underlying collection:
+If you anticipate having large jobCollections (ie. with over 1000 jobs at a time) you will want to ensure that MongoDB indexes the following document fields in the underlying collection:

 ```js
 jc._ensureIndex({ type : 1, status : 1 });